Welcome to Sweden

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-13 nights in Sweden based on twin sharing basis.
+2 nights in Stockholm based on twin sharing basis.

 Return airport transfer in Stockholm on private car.